CONFIG Section

 </config>

-Thus, this "empty" config file can be used to effectively disable execution of SMA_RM without needing to delete the SMA_RM config file and re-start the entire LSAM.
+Thus, this "empty" config file lets you effectively disable execution of SMA_RM without needing to delete the SMA_RM config file and re-start the entire agent.
 To resume normal operation of SMA_RM, simply overwrite the empty file with the normal one.

 For the four entities which may include a MIN or MAX designator, at least one space must appear between the MIN or MAX and the value.
 MAX is the default.

 <scan_interval> is an integer number of seconds, with a default of 1.
-SMA_RM will execute each <disk>, <process>, and <user_defined> specification every <scan_interval> number of seconds.
+SMA_RM will run each <disk>, <process>, and <user_defined> specification every <scan_interval> number of seconds.

 <C_alarm> and <T_alarm> are global process alarm values, and will be discussed with local entities of the same name within the <process> specification.
 MIN or MAX may be included with the value to set the type of the value.
 Their default values are MAX 10 and MAX 20, respectively.